pchanial/python-for-data-scientists/source/ndarray.rst

   (dtype('int64'), (2, 3))
   (dtype('int64'), (2, 3))

-* Since discretization is at the heart of scientific computing, the creation of grids has been made straightforward and it can be done in several ways:
+* Since discretization is at the heart of scientific computing, creation of grids has been made straightforward and it can be done in several ways:

   :arange: Return evenly spaced values (the number of elements is known).